-This provision is a cornerstone of bankruptcy asset sales, facilitating the with a clean break from secured creditors.
-At face value, section 363(f)(5) may seem straightforward: if the secured creditor's interest can be legally or equitably disposed of for monetary value, a free-and-clear sale is permissible.
+This provision is a cornerstone of bankruptcy asset sales, facilitating the ability of a debtor to sell encumbered assets with a clean break from secured creditors.
+At face value, section 363(f) (5) may seem straightforward: if the secured creditor's interest can be legally or equitably disposed of for monetary value, a free-and-clear sale is permissible.